Explaining the Black-box Smoothly- A Counterfactual Approach: Discussion And Conclusion

-To the best of our knowledge, ours is the first attempt to quantify a model explanation in terms of clinical metrics.
-At the same time, our evaluation has certain limitations.
-Our automatic pipeline to compute CTR suffers from inaccuracies, in the absence of ground truth for lung and heart segmentation.
-Also, the object detector used for detecting normal and abnormal CP recess has a sub-optimal performance.
-This contributed to the large variance in difference plots in Fig.~\ref{Fig_Box}.
-Nevertheless, on a population level, CTR and SCP successfully captured the difference between normal and abnormal chest x-rays.
-One may argue using features such as CTR and SCP to perform disease classification.
-But models based on these features will also suffer from similar inaccuracies due to imperfect segmentation or detection, resulting in poor performance and generalization compared to the deep learning methods.

-\blue{ We acknowledge that there are areas of improvement in our counterfactual explanations.
-The GAN architecture is not perfect in preserving small details such as breasts and foreign objects (FO) in generated images.
-This behavior is consistent with a similar finding in computer vision~\cite{Bau2019SeeingGenerate}.
-In comparison to a simple distance-based reconstruction loss, our revised context-aware reconstruction loss (CARL) helped in preserving details such as a pacemaker (\emph{see} Table~\ref{OD-table}).
+\emph{Comparison with xGEM and cycleGAN: } Our model creates visually appealing explanations that produce a desired outcome from the classification model while retaining maximum patient-specific information.
+In comparison, both xGEM and cycleGAN failed on at least one essential property. xGEM model fails to create realistic images with a high FID score.
+Furthermore, the cycleGAN model fails to flip the classifier's decision with a low CV score $(\sim50\%)$.

+Further, we present a thorough comparison between cycleGAN and our explanation in a human evaluation study.
+The clinical experts' expressed high agreement that explanation images from cycleGAN were of high quality and they resembles the query CXR.
+But at the same time, users found the explanation images to be too similar to query CXR, and the cycleGAN explanations failed to provide the counterfactual reasoning for the decision.

+In comparison, our explanation were most helpful in understanding the classification decision.
+Though the users reported inconsistencies in the visual appearance, but the overall sentiment looks positive and they selected our method as their preferred explanation method for improved understandability.

+\emph{Clinical relevance of the explanations: } From a clinical perspective, we demonstrated that the counterfactual changes associated with normal (negative) or abnormal (positive) classification decisions are also associated with corresponding changes in disease-specific metrics such as CTR and SCP.
+In our clinical study, multiple radiologist reported using CTR as the metric to diagnose cardiomegaly.
+As radiologist annotations are expensive, and it is not efficient to perform human evaluation on a large test set, our results with CTR calculations provides a quantitative way t evaluate difference in real and counterfactual populations.

+We acknowledge that our GAN-generated counterfactual explanations may have missing details such as small wires.
+In our extended experiments, we found that the foreign objects such as pacemaker have minimal importance in the classification decision (\emph{see} SM-Sec.~\ref{SM-ASPM}).
+We attempted to improve the preservation of such information through our revised context-aware reconstruction loss (CARL).
 However, even with CARL, the FO preservation score is not perfect.
-A possible reason for this gap is the limited capacity of the object detector.
-To the best of our knowledge, there is no publicly available FO detector for a chest x-ray.
-Hence, we trained an object detector on a manually annotated dataset.}
+A possible reason for this gap is the limited capacity of the object detector used to calculate the FOP score.
+Training a highly accurate FO detector is outside the scope of this study.